legendu-net/blog/misc/content/2019-03-07-calling-shell-from-python.markdown

 1. It is suggested that you always use full path of command as the environment is not always identical across machines.

-2. `subprocess.check_output` is prefered over `subprocess.run` or `os.system`
-		as the first one will throw exception on errors.
+2. Generally speaking,
+    functions in the module `subprocess` are preferred to the function `os.system` as functions in the module `subproces` are more flexible.
+    However,
+    be careful when you use `subprocess.call` to replace `os.system`.
+    You might want to pass the option `check=True` to turn on exception throwing on erros (turned off by default) if the status of running a command matters.

 3. `echo` and pipe is common trick to feed input into another comamnd.
     For exampel,